zikula-modules/Content/README.md

 - All blocks showing lists of pages have included detection of currently active page.
 - Content elements can be moved and copied to other pages.
 - Added owner permission support to allow non-admin users to manage their own pages.
+- Custom (and multiple) CSS classes can now be used for pages, page sections and single content elements.

 Deprecations:
 - The short URL suffix can not be configured anymore.